replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/03-creating-a-release/assignment.md

   --release-notes "Prepares for distribution with Replicated by incorporating the Replicated SDK"
 ```

-You can see they were promoted by listing your releases again:
+You can see they were promoted by listing your releases again.
+You should see
+similar output to the following:

 ```
 SEQUENCE    CREATED                 EDITED                  ACTIVE_CHANNELS